 Beijing has been accused of deploying a range of military hardware including anti-ship missiles and surface-to-air missiles there, and ignored a 2016 international tribunal decision that declared its historical claim over most of the waters to be without basis.

-Morrison said the new defence alliance, prepared in 18 months of discussions with the United States and Britain, will be permanent.
+Morrison said the new defence alliance, announced after more than 18 months of discussions with the United States and Britain, will be permanent.

 "It involves a very significant commitment not just today but forever.
 That is why I refer to it as the forever partnership.
-It is one that will see Australia kept secure and safe into the future," he said.
+It is one that will see Australia kept secure and safe into the future."

 © 2021 AFP